-4.4.1 Winter Shutdown
+4.3.1 Winter Shutdown

 Site inspections (by the qualified inspector) may be decreased to a minimum of one (1) time every thirty (30) days for sites where soil disturbing activities have been temporarily suspended and all disturbed areas have been temporarily stabilized with an approved method.
 Inlet protection should be installed and/or repaired before shutdown of the site.
-The owner or operator shall provide written notification to the respective DEC regional office prior to reducing the frequency of any site inspections.
+The owner or operator shall provide written notification to the respective DEC regional office and impacted MS4 prior to reducing the frequency of any site inspections.

-4.4.2 Final Site Inspection
+4.3.2 Final Site Inspection